 For anyone who is passionate about cooking, or just wants to sharpen their skills, or is looking for a fun culinary activity for the whole family, Paris is a dream location to do it!
 Not only is the city home to amazing restaurants, you can also find world-class cooking institutions including the Ecole Ferrandi and of course the famous Cordon Bleu.
 Choose from an immersive program or quick workshop to experience French cooking hands-on; the cooking classes in Paris are quite simply among the best in the world.

-There are also a plethora of food shops, gourmet boutiques and unique epicurean food markets.
+There are also a plethora of food shops, gourmet boutiques and unique epicurean food markets filled with local produce.
 At INSIDR, we definitely prefer the Lafayette Gourmet food hall.
 Spanning two floors, it’s nothing short of a foodie mecca.
 Read on for our guide to the best cooking classes, cooking schools and other gourmet food shopping options in Paris.

 So after trying all of the delicious pastries Paris has to offer, you’ve decided that you simply can’t live without them.
 Those buttery, flaky croissants first thing in the morning, delicate macarons and melt in your mouth pain au chocolate.
 We understand.
-Though they may look hard to master, the basics of French pastry-making can definitely be learned during a solid cooking class during your time in Paris.
+Though they may look hard to master, the basics of French pastry-making can definitely be learned during a solid select-few cooking classes during your time in Paris.
 Check out our top picks for the most delicious French pastries in Paris that will have you whisking up decadent desserts, and more, in no time!

 Kevin Lacoste is a rising star in the French pastry world.
 The young chef opened his own pastry shop and tea salon after training at the famous Georges V Hotel, one of the most prestigious kitchens in the world.
-To share his love of pastry, he offers fantastic cooking classes.
+To share his love of pastry, he offers some fantastic cooking classes here in Paris.
 At just 85€, an excellent price considering the amazing conditions and chef’s experience, the classes sell out very fast, so you’ll have to be quick!

 Make sure to stop by his tea salon in the 17th district of Paris to try his creations.
 Lacoste only uses the highest-quality products, including “chocolat grand cru millesime”, some of the best chocolate you can find.